pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    The single-byte Block Size to include in the flow control message that the layer will send when receiving data.
    Represents to number of consecutive frame that a sender should send before expecting the layer to send a flow control message.
 0 Means infinitely large block size (implying no flow control message)

+.. _param_ll_data_length:

+.. attribute:: ll_data_length
+   :annotation: (int)

+   **default: 8**

+   The number of bytes that the Link Layer (CAN layer) can transport.
+For CAN 2.0, this value should stay 8, for other type of link layer (such as CAN FD) any integer greater or equal to 4 can be provided.
+   This parameter will affect the size of the CAN messages.

 .. _param_squash_stmin_requirement:

 .. attribute:: squash_stmin_requirement